OlarmTech/olarmflowclient-python/README.md

 ## Python Client

 This is the official asynchronous Python client for interacting with the Olarm Public API.
-For more information about Olarm, visit [https://www.olarm.com](https://www.olarm.com).
+For more information about our Olarm Public API, please see our official API documentation on our platform.

 ## Features